ajalt/mordant/docs/guide.md

 task completes.

 !!! note
-    The [progressAnimation] builder is currently JVM-only.
+    The [progressAnimation] builder is currently JVM-only - see [issue #148](https://github.com/ajalt/mordant/issues/148).
     On other platforms, you can still use `t.animation { progressLayout { ... } }` which will render the same widget, you'll just need to call [progress.build] manually.

 ## Prompting for input